 Founder of Pendle Powerfest’s battle with life-threatening brain condition

-A Barrowford man wants to raise awareness about the brain condition which almost claimed his life when the annual Pendle Powerfest returns on Sunday, May 29.
+A Barrowford man wants to raise awareness about the brain condition which almost claimed his life when the annual Pendle Powerfest returns on the last Sunday in May.

-College lecturer Graham Midgley, 58, thought he was suffering from a kidney infection when he took himself to hospital in July last year.
+College lecturer Graham Midgley, thought he was suffering from a kidney infection when he took himself to hospital.

 Instead, it would turn out to be the beginning of a journey that would “change my life forever.”